-Then we can help you to implement this successfully!
+Then we will help you to implement this successfully!

 Radio integration brings some challenges and usually "radio" is not the core competence of the in-house development department.
 Your team has expertise in developing their own machines or equipment, and learning radio technologies is often a new stage.
 The pitfalls during development time are correspondingly high and there is a long learning curve in implementation.
 Internal development costs can be protracted and impact accordingly.
 The country-specific approvals of the overall product is also a chapter in itself and should not be underestimated.

 Better rely on "Fast Time to Market" through teamwork with m2m Germany and calculable development costs.
 Choose your individual support: